Robert Jordan bibliography

-Robert Jordan is the pen name of the American author James Rigney Jr. He used several over the course of his career, though Jordan was by far his most well known.
-To complicate matters, some reprints later used the more recognisable Jordan name alongside the original pen name in the format "Robert Jordan writing as..."
-This bibliography presents all of Rigney Jr.'s works, sorted chronologically by their original pen name.
+Robert Jordan is the pen name of the American author James Rigney Jr. (1948–2007).
+He used several during his career, though Jordan was by far his most well known.
+To complicate matters, some reprints later used the more recognisable Jordan name alongside the original pen name in the format "Robert Jordan writing as…" This bibliography presents all works of Rigney's, sorted chronologically by their original pen name.

 As Reagan O'Neal

-All O'Neal works were first published by Popham Press- Harriet McDougal's personal imprint.
+All O'Neal works were first published by Popham Press, Harriet McDougal's personal imprint.